 Change the first two paragraphs as follows:

 If the peer’s SAE Commit message contains a password identifier, the value of that identifier shall be used in construction of the password element (PWE) for this exchange.
-If a password identifier is present in the peer’s SAE Commit message and there is no password with the given identifier a STA or an MLD shall fail authentication.
+If a password identifier is present in the peer’s SAE Commit message and there is no password with the given identifier an SAE peer shall fail authentication. (#2864)

 If the peer’s SAE Commit message contains a Rejected Groups element, the list of rejected groups shall be checked to ensure that all of the groups in the list are groups that would be rejected.
-If any groups in the list would not be rejected then processing of the SAE Commit message terminates and the STA or the MLD shall reject the peer’s authentication.
+If any groups in the list would not be rejected then processing of the SAE Commit message terminates and the SAE peer shall reject the peer’s authentication.
 While the rejected groups are appended to the Rejected Groups element as they are rejected (see 12.4.7.4 (Encoding and decoding of SAE Commit messages)) there is no inherent order to the groups in the list.
-The order in which they are sent and received shall be retained when deriving keys.
+The order in which they are sent and received shall be retained when deriving keys. (#2864)

 Change the fifth and sixth paragraphs as follows:

-If either scalar validation or element validation fails, the STA or the MLD shall reject the peer’s authentication.
-If both the scalar and element from the peer’s SAE Commit message are successfully validated, a shared secret element, K, shall be derived using the scalar and element (peer-commit-scalar and PEER-COMMIT-ELEMENT, respectively) from the peer’s SAE Commit message and the STA’s or the MLD’s secret value.
+If either scalar validation or element validation fails, the SAE peer shall reject the peer’s authentication.
+If both the scalar and element from the peer’s SAE Commit message are successfully validated, a shared secret element, K, shall be derived using the scalar and element (peer-commit-scalar and PEER-COMMIT-ELEMENT, respectively) from the peer’s SAE Commit message and the SAE peer’s secret value. (#2864)

 K = scalar-op(rand, (elem-op(scalar-op(peer-commit-scalar, PWE), PEER-COMMIT-ELEMENT)))

-If the shared secret element, K, is the identity element for the negotiated group (the value one for an FFC group or the point-at-infinity for an ECC group) the STA or the MLD shall reject the peer’s authentication.
-Otherwise, a secret value, k, shall be computed as:
+If the shared secret element, K, is the identity element for the negotiated group (the value one for an FFC group or the point-at-infinity for an ECC group) the SAE peer shall reject the peer’s authentication.
+Otherwise, a secret value, k, shall be computed as: (#2864)

 k = F(K)